detky/PowerArray/README.md

       </li>
 </ul>

-PowerArray adds also some auxiliar functions to avoid writing the same snippets over and over again.
+PowerArray adds also some auxiliary functions to avoid writing the same snippets over and over again.
 All they are accesible after loading the library, [click here for a complete list](#WherePAStandardFunction).

 <ul>
       <li><b>To search for people called 'Sherlock' and also older than 33 years, use:</b><br>